Fujianese Dictionary & Phrasebook (13 March, 2014)

 At the top of the heap is the word "Fujianese" itself.
 What does the book mean when it calls itself a Fujianese Dictionary?
 After searching about for a non-existent intro, I found the explanation in the blurb on the backcover, and as soon as I read it, I was disappointed.
 As I had feared, this dictionary attempts to kill all birds with one stone.
 It is attempting to be a dictionary of the Min group of Chinese languages, and I think it is being too ambitious.

 The first sentence of the blurb says it all: "Fujianese is spoken by more than 47 million people, mainly in China and Taiwan."
 Really?
 Do that many people speak "Fujianese" today?
 Even in Fujian Province itself, I believe the majority of the people speak Mandarin nowadays.
-In any case, the figure given by it is more conservative compared to the 60 million1 provided by Wikipedia.
+In any case, the figure given by it is more conservative compared to the 60 million

 Going down the blurb, I read that "Fujianese (or Hokkien) is a part of the Min Nan family of Chinese dialects."
 I am so confused.
 If I read that sentence right, this book is telling me that Fujianese is a subset of Min Nan - then what's in Min Nan that's not Fujianese?